 Orange Cake

-This orange cake is citrusy, sweet, and perfectly fluffy!
+This orange cake is citrusy, sweet, and fluffy!
+Olive oil makes it moist!
 Top with a glaze and orange slices for a truly beautiful dessert.

 This post may contain affiliate links.
 Please read our disclosure policy.

-With sweet orange flavors in a soft cake, this Orange Cake is so good.
-I started with a Mediterranean classic, olive oil cake, and added orange everywhere–from the zest in the cake, to the juicy glaze on top, to the sliced orange garnish.
-The result is a simple yet spectacular orange olive oil cake cake the whole family will love!
+You all have been loving my olive oil cake so much that I decide to make this Orange Cake as a second version of it with orange flavors instead of lemon.
+If you love the flavor or oranges, I think you’re going to love this one so much because I added orange everywhere – from the zest in the cake, to the juicy glaze on top, to the sliced orange garnish.
+The result is a simple yet really special orange olive oil cake cake the whole family will love!

-I love how this citrus olive oil cake is so easy to make, which makes it perfect for a simple family dessert.
-But it’s also amazing (and sure to be requested) for special occasions like birthdays, brunches, Mother’s Day, or Easter.
+I love how this orange olive oil cake is so easy to make, which makes it easy enough to whip up on a weekend as a simple family dessert.
+But it’s also amazing (and often gets requested) for special occasions like birthdays, brunches, Mother’s Day, or Easter.

 Ingredients to make recipe: Flour, baking powder, baking soda, salt, orange zest, sugar, eggs, olive oil, Greek yogurt, fresh orange juice, vanilla extract.